 The photograph included in this lesson is from Record Group 77, Records of

 the Office of the Chief Engineers.
-It is identifier:
+National Archives Identifier:

 This article was written by Tom Gray, a teacher at DeRuyter Central Middle School in DeRuyter, NY.